CS50-at-FSA/CS50-at-FSA-Website/README.md

 - The website's source code's license could be found at [here](https://github.com/CS50-at-FSA/CS50-at-FSA-Website/blob/master/LICENSE.txt)

 # Contact
-Contact [Paul Kim](mailto:ykim@fultonscienceacademy.org) if any support/clafirication is needed./
+Contact [Paul Kim](mailto:ykim@fultonscienceacademy.org) if any support/clafirication is needed.

 ### Miscellaneous
 This website is published by Netlify.